taco-c/trainfuck/README.md

 Should be able to execute Brainfuck code as long as:

-* Code does not rely on the comma.
+* Code does not rely on Comma.
 * Comments don't contain any numbers or colon (Except in a comment at the top inside a pair of []'s).